 3. Review your statements from the hospital

-If you receive a statement from a Houston Methodist or a participating ETMC hospital after Boon-Chapman has paid the hospital bill which shows that there is a balance you still owe to the hospital:
+If you receive a statement from a Houston Methodist Hospital after Boon-Chapman has paid the hospital bill which shows that there is a balance you still owe to the hospital:

-- Review the statement to see if the services are for Houston Methodist hospital or participating ETMC hospital facility charges for a benefit covered under the standard PPO plan.
+- Review the statement to see if the services are for Houston Methodist Hospital facility charges for a benefit covered under the standard PPO plan.

 - If so, call the hospital billing department number found on the statement, explain about the write-off you (or your dependents) receive as a participant in the TAC standard PPO plan, and ask the billing department to apply the write-off and send you a corrected statement showing a $0 balance owed.